Product Development Strategy Defined

 “If you go out with an immovable plan, your plan is almost inevitably going to fail.”

 If you spend too much time developing your strategy, it may be outdated before you get to market with the product.
-There are three factors that should influence your product strategy:
+There are three factors that should influence your product development strategy:

 The product lifecycle